Parliamentary constituencies in West Sussex: 1950-1979

+1983-present

 Historical representation by party

 A cell marked → (with a different colour background to the preceding cell) indicates that the previous MP continued to sit under a new party name.

 The Local Government Act 1972 moved the District of Mid Sussex into West Sussex from East Sussex.
 This change was put into effect in the Parliamentary constituency boundaries for the 1983 boundary changes.

-Since 1885 only two MPs have won elections who were not members of the Conservative Party: one Liberal MP in 1923 and one Labour MP in 1997, 2001 and 2005.
+From 1885 to 2019, only two MPs had won elections who were not members of the Conservative Party: one Liberal MP in 1923 and one Labour MP in 1997, 2001 and 2005.
+This changed in 2024, with 3 Labour MPs and 3 Liberal Democrat MPs being elected.